-Most cases are mild, and those who develop it usually have no long-term effects.
+Most cases are mild, and those who recover from it usually have no long-term effects.
 How well a person does depends on how bad the GVHD is.
 Some cases of GVHD can lead to death.

-The risk of acute GVHD can also be decreased by removing some of the immune cells (called T-cells) from the donor stem cells before the transplant.
+The risk of acute GVHD can also be decreased by removing a certain kind immune cells (called T-cells) from the donor stem cells before the transplant.
 But this can also increase the risk of viral infection, leukemia relapse, and graft failure (which is discussed later).
 Researchers are looking at new ways to remove only certain cells, called alloactivated T-cells, from donor grafts.
-This would reduce the severity of GVHD and still allow the donor T-cells to destroy any cancer cells left.
+This would reduce the severity of GVHD and still let the donor T-cells destroy any cancer cells left.
 Preventing and managing GVHD are major priorities for research.